Stencyl/stencylpedia/block-reference/actor/effects.md

 ![saturation-block](http://static.stencyl.com/pedia2/block-images/0%20-%20Actor/5%20-%20Effects/filter-sat.png)

-Adjust how "vivid" the actor's colors are in percentage amount.
+Adjust how "vivid" the actor's colors are in relative percentage amounts.
 0% would make an actor grayscale.
 100% would restore the default saturation.
 200% would make it look very vivid.

 ```
 createSaturationFilter([NUMBER])